jhuus/TemporalLocalizationPaper/README.md

 ## Introduction
-This repository contains supporting files for the paper *Improving the Temporal Localization of Bioacoustic Recognizers*.
+This repository contains supporting files for the paper *Improving Temporal Localization in Bioacoustic Recognizers*.
 Cite as:

 TBD